 When in the sole discretion of the University, an allegation against a student organization gives reasonable cause to believe that the organization represents a threat to the safety, security or welfare of the University community and/or an obstruction to accomplishing the Mississippi College's mission, immediate action may be warranted.
 Under such circumstances, the Chief Conduct Officer has the authority to temporarily suspend all or some activities of the accused organization until the other provisions of this policy statement are implemented.
 In the case of Interim Suspension of Activities, Mississippi College will make reasonable efforts to implement the procedures outlined above for considering a complaint as quickly as is feasible under the circumstances.

 Article VIII: Interpretation and Revision

-- 1. Any question of interpretation regarding the Student Organization Handbook shall be referred to the Director of Student Development for final determination. - 2.
-The Student Organization Handbook shall be reviewed periodically under the direction of the Director of Student Development.
+- 1. Any question of interpretation regarding the Student Organization Handbook shall be referred to the Director of Student Engagement for final determination. - 2.
+The Student Organization Handbook shall be reviewed periodically under the direction of the Director of Student Engagement and the associate Director of Student Engagement.